 Emotions are also a great way to appeal to viewers and persuade them that your product or service is worth getting.
 If you’re able to connect with them on an emotional level, they’re more likely to listen and appreciate what you have to offer.

 Volvo does a great job of doing this in their “Moments” ad campaign.
 It features a mother and a child who is talking about the future.
 The child narrates the life she sees for herself, and the future she wants to pursue.
 Then everything could have changed in an instant as the child was walking to school.

 The company was able to show the importance of its product while connecting to people on a personal level.
 What makes this persuasive advertising campaign very effective is that it showed how their product can literally change lives.

 They’re able to show how much value they can bring to the customer and to the people around them.

 Persuasive advertising is a method of convincing customers that one product or service is superior to the others.
 Whether for commercial usage or a social cause, it remains a part of advertising.
 It is the most popular method of advertising and many organizations allocate funds for persuasive advertising from their marketing budget.

 It helps businesses expand their customer base by targeting the right demographics and increases the market share and boosts sales by showcasing product features in an engaging manner.

 Persuasive advertising determines the company’s trustworthiness in the market by giving an offer to the customer and showing a desirable product.
-Persuasive advertising is advantageous for companies that have faith in its products.
+Persuasive advertising is advantageous for companies that have faith in their products.

-The main two takeaways of persuasive advertising is increasing the market share and establishing credibility in the market.
+The main two takeaways of persuasive advertising are increasing the market share and establishing credibility in the market.

 Persuasive advertising builds brand loyalty and awareness in the minds of consumers which increases revenue in turn.
 If the customer has faith in a particular brand, then they will purchase its other products as well.